Is your teen in trouble? Substance use may be the cause, Youth Addiction Treatment, We Can Help.

 - Has your teen lost interest in hobbies, sport, school and family?

 Here are some suggestions to help you and your son.

-- Get informed on what is recreational use and what is misuse
+- Get informed on what is recreational use, and what is the misuse of drugs?

 - Discuss rather than interrogate

 - Expect resistance